acast-tech/acast-test-helpers/README.md

 Sets up the async test tools by adding the appropriate calls to `beforeEach` and `afterEach`.
 Call once in the top of a `describe` that you wish to use the async tools in.
 NOTE: When using [setupAndTeardownApp](#setupandteardownapp), it is not necessary to call this function separately.

+### asyncIt

+Drop-in replacement for the regular `it` function, with the same signature.
+This will augments the `it` functionality to automatically return the global test promise behind the scenes, to make the asynchronous helpers work as expected without any need for the developer to return a promise or call a `done` function.
+The `done` parameter can still be used and will override the global test promise flow as per the default mocha behavior.

 ### andThen